LuisduPacheco/NotesForMe/SpringBoot/1_2_AddRestController.md

 ![Rest Controller](/SpringBoot/img/1_2_DeployConsole.png)

 The format on console is due to application.properties, we can modify the format show info this is optional.

+application.properties:

 ```java
 spring.application.name=HolaMundoSpring